 The asset approach values an investment based on the greater of the enterprise value or the underlying collateral securing the investment.
 See discussion of determining enterprise value above.
-This approach is used when the debt is not performing in accordance with its contractual terms or when the Company has reason to believe that it will not collect all principal and interest in accordance with the contractual terms of the debt agreement.
+This approach is used when the Company has reason to believe that it will not collect all principal and interest in accordance with the contractual terms of the debt agreement.